s3ansh33p/ATR-Writeups/2025/hard/scrambled_script/README.md

 ---
 challenge: Scrambled Script
 description: A scrambled Python script holds an encrypted flag — but nothing is as it seems.
-Variable names are nonsense, the logic is twisted, and the current output is garbled.\n\nYour task: reverse the obfuscation, figure out how to extract the hidden flag from the code.\n\nNo guessing.
+Variable names are nonsense, the logic is twisted, and the current output is garbled.\n\nYour task\: reverse the obfuscation, figure out how to extract the hidden flag from the code.\n\nNo guessing.
 Just clean, careful analysis.
 flag: Automated Flag
 scoring: standard(400)
 value: 400